mmatschiner/CladeAge-Tutorial/README.md

 	<figcaption>Figure 13: Selecting a first taxon set for Heterochromini.</figcaption>
 </figure>

-After you click "OK", you'll see the following window, in which you can specify minimum and maximum values for the parameters net diversification rate, turnover rate, and sampling rate.
+After you click "OK", you'll see the window shown below, in which you can specify minimum and maximum values for the parameters net diversification rate, turnover rate, and sampling rate.
 Based on these values as well as the fossil age, the CladeAge model is going to automatically determine the optimal shape of the prior density used for each constraint.

 <figure>
 	<a id="fig:beauti14"></a>